radicle-dev/radicle.xyz/_guides/protocol.md

 The Radicle networking layer is designed as a gossip protocol, where messages are relayed between peers to build routing tables that aid in repository discovery and replication.
-The core functionality is achieved with three message types, each fulfulling a distinct role:
+The core functionality is achieved with three message types, each fulfilling a distinct role:

 **Node Announcements** are used for broadcasting Node IDs and physical addresses on which a node is publicly reachable, to facilitate peer